tacoproz1/tacos-terminal-lyrics/README.md

   ██   ██ ███████ ███████ ███████  ██████
 ```

-## Dependencies (rather install these in a venv with pip, or get them off the aur)
+## Dependencies (install these in a venv with pip, or get them off the aur)

 **Required:**
 - `python >= 3.12`